 They do this work in difficult and dangerous conditions with little or no labor or social protections.
 Some spend up to 12 hours a day collecting, covering over 20 miles on foot to make as little as USD $8 a month, all while facing health and gender-based violence risks.

-For these reasons, Resonance, through the CIRCLE Alliance, is committed to empowering women as waste collectors, workers, and entrepreneurs—unleashing their potential to drive transformative solutions to the plastic waste crisis.
+Increasing investment in women entrepreneurs is critical for innovative, effective solutions to the plastic waste crisis.
+The world must find new ways to empower women as waste collectors, workers, and entrepreneurs—unleashing their potential to drive transformative solutions to the plastic waste crisis.

 [1] Boorstin, J. (2022).
 When Women Lead: What They Achieve, Why They Succeed, and How We Can Learn from Them.
 Avid Reader Press/Simon & Shuster.